Decawave/dwm1001-examples/README.md

 ## Segger Embedded Studio

 Each example contains a emproject project file for SES.
 The examples compile and load cleanly to the DWM1001.
+The project was created with the SES version V3.34a.

 SES has a free license for nrF52832 development.
 Consequently, this IDE can be used without any limitation for DWM1001 development.